-Research report 2018 - Max Planck Institute for Foreign and International Criminal Law
+Research report 2018 - Max Planck Institute for the Study of Crime, Security and Law

 The architecture of security law in the global risk society